somiibo/tokautomator-website/src/_posts/2024/ghostii/2024-08-22-maximize-your-tiktok-reach-tips-and-tricks-for-using-tokautomator.md

 ### POST ONLY ###
 post:
   title: "Maximize Your TikTok Reach: Tips and Tricks for Using TokAutomator"
-  excerpt: "Learn how to maximize your TikTok reach with TokAutomator by automating your activity for more followers, likes, and views."
+  description: "Learn how to maximize your TikTok reach with TokAutomator by automating your activity for more followers, likes, and views."
-  author: alex
+  author: alex-raeburn
   id: 1724403247
   tags: ["TikTok growth","automate TikTok","TokAutomator tips","increase TikTok followers"]
   categories: ["TikTok Marketing","Social Media Automation","Digital Growth Tools"]